lazlo-bonin/ludiq-reflection/README.md

 A set of Unity classes and their inspector drawers that provide easy reflection and decoupling.

-This editor extension provides 3 new classes, `UnityVariable`, `UnityMethod` and `AnimatorParameter`, along with their custom drawers, that behave like Unity's built-in `UnityEvent` for fields, properties, methods and animator parameters reflection.
+This editor extension provides 4 new classes, `UnityVariable`, `UnityMethod`, `UnityGetter` and `AnimatorParameter`, along with their custom drawers, that behave like Unity's built-in `UnityEvent` for fields, properties, methods and animator parameters reflection.

 With them, you can easily refer to members of `Unity.Object` classes directly in the inspector and use them in scripting later.
 This allows for quick prototyping and decoupling for complex games and applications (albeit at a small performance cost).